ibm-cloud-docs/virtual-servers/vsi_deploy.md

 Provisioning a virtual server instance and deploying it can be a complex and time-consuming process, but you can get up and running quickly by using the {{site.data.keyword.cloud_notm}} App Service.

 Services don't bind to the virtual server instance.
 You cannot add services to an application in a virtual server.
+However, you can still use any {{site.data.keyword.cloud_notm}} service in an application that is running in a virtual server if you made the credentials available to the app that is running in the virtual server instance.
 {: important}

 ## Deploying apps